TanSatamalee/Overwatch/README.md

 Gets the overall stats for a player in a specific mode.
 Arguments: player (username-battlenetid) && mode (qp, comp)
-Return: 2D array of value labels and values for a player
+Return: 2D array of value labels and values for a player.
+First row is the labels and second row is values. ** ALL VALUES ARE IN STRING **

 `get_hero_stats(player, mode)`

 Gets the overall stats for each hero for a specific player.
 Arguments: player (username-battlenetid) && mode (qp, comp)
-Return: 2D array of value labels followed by all values for each hero
+Return: 2D array of dictonaries of stats for each hero. ** STILL NEED HERO NAMES, ALL VALUES ARE IN STRING **

 ## globalstats.py